rafidmorshedi/suss-website-redesign/pages/triplist.md

 if you still have doubts about how much a trip will cost you.

 **PLEASE NOTE:**
-If you would like to join a trip, please get in touch with the trip leader and let them know 2 weeks prior to the trip (you may be able to sign up closer to the time but this is dependent on numbers):
+If you would like to join a trip, please get in touch with the trip leader and let them know 2 weeks prior to the trip (you may be able to sign up closer to the time but this is dependent on numbers).
+Trip leaders will usually reach out with the trip details and request confirmation of your attendance a week before the trip.
+You will need to provide the following details:

 -   Your previous experience with caving (if none, that's okay!)
--   What suburb you are leaving from and if you require a ride or can provide one for others
+-   What suburb you are leaving from and if you require a ride, or can give someone a lift
 -   If you need to borrow SUSS gear.
 Things you'll need for the trips that can be borrowed from SUSS include:
     -   helmets
     -   head torches (bring your own batteries - 8 x AA)
     -   overalls
-    -   tents
+    -   tents, sleeping bags, sleeping mats
 - No pets on trips

-For more information, please read through our [Beginners Handbook](/assets/handbook.pdf).
+For more information, please read through our [Beginners Handbook (click for link)](/assets/handbook.pdf).

 ## Trip Calendar
-*NB: For Multiday trips (eg a weekend trip that is from Saturday to Sunday), most people ususal depart Sydney on the night before (eg on the Friday)
+*NB: For Multiday trips (eg a weekend trip that is from Saturday to Sunday), most people ususally depart the night before (eg on the Friday) as the caves are a few hour's drive away from Sydney

 | **Date**              | **Trip Type**  | **Trip**                                        | **Contact (Click on the name for contact email) **                                                                                  |
 | :-------------------- | :------------- | :---------------------------------------------- | :------------------------------------------------------------------------------------------- |